MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 ## Architecture guidance

 The Modern Web App pattern builds on the Reliable Web App pattern.
 It requires a few extra architectural components to implement.
 You need a message queue, container platform, decoupled service data store, and container registry.
-The following diagram illustrates the architecture.
+The following diagram illustrates the baseline architecture.

 [![Diagram showing the baseline architecture of the Modern Web App pattern.](../../../_images/modern-web-app-architecture.svg)](../../../_images/modern-web-app-architecture.svg#lightbox)

 For a higher service-level objective (SLO), you can add a second region to your web app architecture.
-A second region requires you to configure your load balancer to route traffic to the second region to support either an active-active or an active-passive configuration.
+If you add a second region, you need to configure your load balancer to route traffic to that region to support either an active-active or an active-passive configuration.
 Use a hub-and-spoke network topology to centralize and share resources, such as a network firewall.
 Access the container repository through the hub virtual network.
 If you have virtual machines, add a bastion host to the hub virtual network to manage them with enhanced security.
 The following diagram illustrates this architecture.

 [![Diagram showing the Modern Web App pattern architecture with a second region and hub-and-spoke network topology.](../../../_images/modern-web-app-architecture-plus-optional.svg)](../../../_images/modern-web-app-architecture-plus-optional.svg#lightbox)

-### Decouple architecture
+### Decouple the architecture

 To implement the Modern Web App pattern, you need to decouple the existing web app architecture.
 Decoupling the architecture involves breaking down a monolithic application into smaller independent services, each responsible for a specific feature or functionality.
 This process entails evaluating the current web app, modifying the architecture, and finally, extracting the web app code to a container platform.
 The goal is to systematically identify and extract application services that benefit most from being decoupled.
 To decouple your architecture, follow these recommendations: